 “The additional screening makes you want to go through the scanner, as it is so much more impersonal in the long run,” she told me.

 And her experience is hardly an isolated one.
-Houston-based Web developer Cheryl Wise had a similar confrontation when she refused to be scanned in Denver earlier this year.
-A TSA screener, who she says was upset by her decision, ordered a “level two” search of her luggage.
+Houston-based Web developer Cheryl Wise had a similar confrontation when she refused a scan in Denver earlier this year.
+A TSA screener ordered a “level two” search of her luggage.

-The TSA has its own blog, of course, which it uses to counter any claims that it has gotten carried away with its tech toys.
-In a recent post, it praised the full-body scanners, pointing out that since last year, agents had found such items as a pocket knife hidden on someone’s back and a syringe full of liquid concealed in a passenger’s underwear.
+The TSA has its own blog.
+It uses the site to debunk claims that its tech toys are out of control.
+In a recent post, it praised the full-body scanners.
+The agency pointed out that since last year, agents had found such items as a pocket knife hidden on someone’s back and a syringe full of liquid concealed in a passenger’s underwear.
 “These finds demonstrate that imaging technology is very effective at detecting anomalies and can help TSA detect evolving threats to keep our skies safe,” the agency said.

 And then I went through one of the machines myself, a few weeks ago in Salt Lake City.
-After I passed through a magnetometer, I was ushered into a large device that looks a little like the teleporter from the Jeff Goldblum version of “The Fly,” asked to empty my pockets and hold my hands above my head.
+I passed through a magnetometer.
+An agent ushered me into a large device that looked a little like the teleporter from the Jeff Goldblum version of “The Fly.”
+He asked me to empty my pockets and hold my hands above my head.

 I admit, the scan felt somewhat invasive, with me holding my hands in the air as if I were an apprehended fugitive.
 The widely circulated pictures of scanned people — every contour of their bodies visible and their faces electronically airbrushed away — didn’t make me feel any better.
 Were the hidden pocket knives and syringes filled with liquid worth all this?
 And what was in that syringe that the TSA confiscated, anyway?

-I asked other travelers about their experiences with refusing to use the devices, but I could find no hard evidence that screening dissidents were being penalized in a systematic way.
+I asked other travelers about their experiences with refusing to use the devices.
+But I could find no hard evidence that the TSA was punishing screening dissidents in a systematic way.

 “I respectfully decline to go through the body scan,” reader Phil Kipnis said he told a TSA officer in San Francisco recently.
 The officer appeared “startled,” according to Kipnis.
 Then he pointed Kipnis, a Santa Clara, Calif., business owner, to the secondary screening area.

-“A male TSA employee shook his head and ran the wand over my torso and told me to collect my things and turned back to watch the other passengers,” he said.
+“A male TSA employee shook his head and ran the wand over my torso.
+He told me to collect my things and turned back to watch the other passengers,” he said.

 I believe the TSA when it says that it has no formal policy of punishing passengers who don’t want to go through the full-body scanners.
 But it doesn’t need one.
-Just a few stories of overly watchful officers giving people a thorough once-over if they refuse may be enough to persuade reluctant air travelers to submit to a virtual strip-search.
+Just a few stories of overly watchful officers giving people a thorough once-over if they refuse may be enough to persuade reluctant air travelers to submit to a virtual strip-search or pocket emptying.
 And all it needs to reinforce those fears is an occasional shake of the head.